fsaintjacques/semver-tool/README.md

 Commands:
   bump      Bump by one of major, minor, patch; zeroing or removing
-            subsequent parts. "bump prerel" sets the PRERELEASE part and removes any BUILD part.
+            subsequent parts. "bump prerel" (or its synonym "bump prerelease") sets the PRERELEASE part and removes any BUILD part.
 A trailing dot in the <prerel> argument introduces an incrementing numeric field which is added or bumped.
-If no <prerel> argument is provided, an incrementing numeric field is introduced/bumped. "bump build" sets the BUILD part.
-            "bump release" removes any PRERELEASE or BUILD parts.
+If no <prerel> argument is provided, an incrementing numeric field is introduced/bumped. "bump build" sets the BUILD part.  "bump release" removes any PRERELEASE or BUILD parts.
             The bumped version is written to stdout.

+  get       Extract given part of <version>, where part is one of major, minor,
+            patch, prerel (alternatively: prerelease), build, or release.

   compare   Compare <version> with <other_version>, output to stdout the
             following values: -1 if <other_version> is newer, 0 if equal, 1 if